Can You Write Off a Merchant Cash Advance on Taxes?

 Tax Write-Offs for Small Business Owners

-In addition to MCA fees, there are a number of other valuable tax deductions and credits available to small business owners.
+In addition to MCA fees, there are many other valuable tax deductions and credits available to small business owners.
 Whether or not you took out an MCA, you can also look into whether you can claim these write-offs on your tax return:

-• General business expenses: You can deduct the cost of goods or services that are necessary for running your business, such as rent, utilities, office supplies, equipment, and advertising.
+• General business expenses: You can deduct the cost of goods or services necessary for running your business, such as rent, utilities, office supplies, equipment, and advertising.

 • Home office: If you work from home, you may be able to deduct a portion of your home expenses, such as mortgage interest, property taxes, and utilities, as a home office deduction.
-Keep in mind that the space must be used exclusively for business (so your kitchen or bedroom doesn’t count).
+Remember that the space must be used exclusively for business (so your kitchen or bedroom doesn’t count).

 • Vehicle expenses: If you use a vehicle for business purposes, you may be able to deduct the expenses associated with its use, such as gas, maintenance, and depreciation.